Updated: April 25, 2014

 Applies To: Windows 7, Windows 8, Windows 8.1, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2

 TaskbarLinks specifies shortcuts to display on the taskbar.
-Up to three shortcuts to programs can be specified.
+Up to six shortcuts to programs, Windows Store apps or website links can be specified.

 |Any item that is pinned to the taskbar will not appear in the Start menu list of most frequently used programs.|